idaholab/mastodon/doc/content/manuals/include/materials/lr_isolator-theory.md

        caption=Discrete, two-noded model of an LR bearing: (a) degrees of freedom, and (b) discrete spring representation.

-This LR bearing model captures the following physical behaviors:
+This model captures the following physical behaviors:

-!row!
-!col! class=s12 m4 l4
-#### Axial  class=center style=font-weight:400;
+- Axial

   - Buckling in compression
-- Buckling load variation
+  - Buckling load variation with shear deformation
-- Cavitation and post-cavitation behavior in tension !col-end!
+  - Cavitation and post-cavitation behavior in tension

-!col! class=s12 m4 l4
-#### Shear class=center style=font-weight:400;
+- Shear

   - Viscoelastic behavior of rubber
-- Hysteretic behavior of lead
+  - Hysteretic behavior of the lead core
-- Strength degradation due to the heating of lead core !col-end!
+  - Strength degradation due to the heating of the lead core

-!col! class=s12 m4 l4
-#### Coupled axial and shear class=center style=font-weight:400;
+- Coupling in axial and shear

   - Shear stiffness variation with axial load
-- Axial stiffness variation with shear displacement !col-end!
+  - Axial stiffness variation with shear displacement
-!row-end!

 #### Axial (local X direction)

 ##### Compression

-The composite action of rubber and steel shims results in a large axial stiffness of the bearing.
-The LR bearing buckles under high axial loads and the expression for critical buckling load in compression is derived from the two-spring model proposed by [citet:kohandkelly1987] as shown in [lr_eqn1] below.
+The composite action of the rubber and the steel shims results in high axial stiffness of a bearing.
+The expression for critical buckling load in compression is derived from the two-spring model proposed by [citet:kohandkelly1987] as shown in [lr_eq_1].

 \begin{equation}
-\label{lr_eqn1}
+\label{lr_eq_1}
 \begin{aligned}
 P_{cr}=\sqrt{P_SP_E} \; \; \; \; \text{where} \\
 P_E=\frac{{\pi}^2EI_s}{h}^2 \; \;\;\; \text{and}\;\;\;\; P_S=GA_S
 \end{aligned}
 \end{equation}

-The expressions for $A_s$ and $I_s$ are as follows
+where $A_s$ and $I_s$ are as follows,

 \begin{equation}
-\label{lr_eqn2}
+\label{lr_eq_1b}
 A_s=A\frac{h}{T_r} \; \; \; \; and \; \; \; \; I_s=I\frac{h}{T_r}
 \end{equation}

-[lr_eqn1] provides critical buckling load value at zero shear displacement.
-Experimental investigations have shown that the critical buckling load is a function of the shear deformation in the bearing.
-[citet:warnandwhittaker2006] proposed a simplified expression for critical buckling load as a function of overlap bonded rubber area.
+[lr_eq_1]provides the critical buckling load at zero shear displacement.
+Experimental investigations have shown that the critical buckling load is a function of the shear deformation. [citet:warnandwhittaker2006] proposed a simplified expression for critical buckling load as a function of overlap bonded rubber area.
 This value is updated at every analysis step based on the current shear deformation in the bearing.

 \begin{equation}
-\label{lr_eqn3}
+\label{lr_eq_2}
 P_{cr} = \begin{cases}
            P_{cro}\frac{A_r}{A}, & \text{if}\ \; \frac{A_r}{A} \ge 0.2 \\
            0.2P_{cro} & \text{if}\ \; \frac{A_r}{A} \le 0.2
            \end{cases}
 \end{equation}

+where,
 $E_r$ is the rotational modulus <br/>
-$h$ is the height of isolator excluding end plates <br/>
+$h$ is the height of isolator excluding the end plates <br/>
 $T_r$ is the total rubber thickness <br>
 $G$ is the shear modulus of the rubber <br/>
 $A$ is the initial bonded rubber area<br/>
-$P_{cr}$ is the current value of critical buckling load <br/>
+$P_{cr}$ is the current value of the critical buckling load <br/>
 $P_{cro}$ is the critical buckling load at zero shear displacement<br/>
 $A_r$ is the current overlap area of bonded rubber<br/>

-Once the bearing buckles, it does not provide any stiffness.
-However, to avoid numerical problems, a very small value of compression stiffness is assigned during the post-buckling phase.
+Once the bearing buckles, the axial stiffness is reduced to zero.
+However, to avoid numerical problems, a very small value of axial stiffness is assigned to the post-buckling region.

 ##### Tension

-In tension, the rubber layers of the LR bearing undergo cavitation, which is the formation of cavities in the rubber material.
+Beyond a certain tensile stress, rubber undergoes cavitation, which is an expansion of existing voids or defects in the material.
 Cavitation results in an inelastic deformation due to the onset of permanent damage.
-The isolator exhibits linear elastic behavior, until the point of cavitation ($u_{cn}$,$F_{cn}$).
-After cavitation, the expression for stiffness of LR bearing is given by [citet:constantinouwhittaker2007]
+The LR isolator exhibits linear elastic behavior, till the point of cavitation ($u_{cn}$,$F_{cn}$).
+The expression for post-cavitation stiffness of LR bearing is given by [citet:constantinouwhittaker2007]

+$F_{cn}$ and $u_{cn}$ are the current force and current deformation, respectively, at which cavitation is initiated <br/>

 \begin{equation}
-\label{lr_eqn4}
+\label{lr_eq_3}
 K_{postcavitation}=\frac{EA_o}{T_r}e^{-k(u-u_c)} = \frac{dF}{du}
 \end{equation}

+where,

-Integrating the above equation results in an expression for tensile force shown below.
+Integrating the above equation results in the following expression for tensile force

 \begin{equation}
-\label{lr_eqn5}
+\label{lr_eq_4}
 F=F_c\left[1+\frac{1}{kT_r}\left(1-e^{-k(u-u_c)}\right)\right]
 \end{equation}

 $F_c$ is the initial cavitation force<br/>
-$k$ is the cavitation parameter<br/>
+$k$ is a cavitation parameter<br/>
 $u_c$ is the initial cavitation deformation<br/>
-$u$ is tensile deformation in bearings<br/>
+$u$ is the tensile deformation in bearings<br/>
-$E$ is the Young's modulus of rubber<br/>
+$E$ is the Young's modulus of the rubber<br/>

-When the bearing is loaded beyond the cavitation force and unloaded, it does not unload with initial elastic stiffness.
-Instead, the unloading slope is smaller because of the permanent damage induced in the material.
+When the bearing is loaded beyond the point of cavitation and unloaded, it does not unload with the initial elastic stiffness.
+The unloading stiffness is smaller than elastic stiffness because of formation of cavities inside the rubber.
-Thus, the cavitation strength (point of cavitation initiation) of the bearing is reduced after every cycle.
-To capture this effect, a damage parameter $\phi$ which varies from (0 to 1) is introduced as described below.
+The cavitation strength is a function of a damage parameter $\phi$ which varies from zero to one.
+At maximum damage, the tensile strength of rubber layers is not completely zero.
+Therefore an upper bound of 0.75 value is assumed for the damage parameter.

 \begin{equation}
-\label{lr_eqn6}
+\label{lr_eq_5}
 \phi=\phi_{max}\left[1-e^{-a\left(\frac{u-u_c}{u_c}\right)}\right]
 \end{equation}

+where,
 $a$ is the damage constant <br/>
-$\phi$ is the current value of damage parameter <br/>
+$\phi$ is the current value of the damage parameter <br/>
 $\phi_{max}$ is the upper bound of damage value <br/>

-In the above equation, when $u=u_c$ (namely, at the cavitation point) $\phi$ is equal 0 implying no damage.
-As the tensile deformation increases, the damage parameter converges to a maximum values of $\phi_{max}$.
-Finally, the reduced cavitation strength as a function of damage parameter $\phi$ is calculated as
+In [lr_eq_5], when $u=u_c$ (namely, at the cavitation point) $\phi$ is equal to 0 implying no damage.
+As the tensile deformation increases, the damage parameter converges to $\phi_{max}$.
+The reduced cavitation strength as a function of damage parameter $\phi$ is calculated as

 \begin{equation}
-\label{lr_eqn7}
+\label{lr_eq_6}
 F_{cn}=F_c(1-\phi)
 \end{equation}

-[fig:axialformulation] [citep:manishkumarEESD2014] shows the typical response of the LR isolator element under cyclic axial loading (both compression and tension).
+[fig:axialformulation] [citep:manishkumarEESD2014] shows the assumed response of an elastomeric isolator under cyclic axial loading (both compression and tension).

 !media media/materials/lr_isolator/axialformulation.png